Eton College: Headmasters

-The headmaster is a member of the Headmasters' and Headmistresses' Conference and the school is a member of the Eton Group of independent schools in the United Kingdom.
+The Head Master is a member of the Headmasters' and Headmistresses' Conference and the school is a member of the Eton Group of independent schools in the United Kingdom.

 The school appointed its first female Lower Master (deputy head), Susan Wijeratna, in 2017.
+She was succeeded by Paul Williams in 2023 as she took on the role of headmistress at Latymer Upper School.